What Adventists Believe About the Trinity

 In the book of Acts, two church members, Ananias and his wife Sapphira, lied about how much money they had donated to the church.
 What happened when they were caught in their lie?

 “Peter said, ‘Ananias, why has Satan filled your heart to lie to the Holy Spirit and keep back part of the price of the land for yourself?
 While it remained, was it not your own?
 And after it was sold, was it not in your own control?
 Why have you conceived this thing in your heart?
-You have not lied to men but to God’” (Acts 5:3–4, NKJV).
+You have not lied to men but to God’” ( (Acts 5:3–4, NKJV).

 Peter asked Ananias why he lied to the Holy Spirit and then said, “You have not lied to men but to God.”

-By that, He shows the Holy Spirit is divine and fully God, just like the Father and the Son.
+That simple phrase expresses how the Holy Spirit is divine and fully God, just like the Father and the Son.

 Let’s explore this and other seeming contradictions next.